falkr/thesis-tips/pages/editing.md

 Some tips regarding editing:

-- It makes sense to edit a paragraph even if you you are not yet sure it’s worth keeping.
+- It makes sense to edit a paragraph even if you are not yet sure it’s worth keeping.
 Sometimes, once you revisit a paragraph at a later time, you find that it works or is better than you thought when writing it in the first place.
 It may also happen that you get another view on it and know how to make it good.
 If the paragraph is edited well, this is more likely to happen.
 - Only hand out versions of your work to others that are at least edited a first round.
 You will receive much more useful feedback on paragraphs that do not contain editing errors, simply because one can focus on the actual content.